benbalter/benbalter.github.com/_posts/2015-03-30-the-difference-between-18f-and-usds.md

 #### 2. Show versus tell

 #### 3. Management versus hackers

-"Delivery is the strategy"
+I've talked before about [geeks vs. suits](http://ben.balter.com/2014/12/18/geeks-and-suits/).
+Nowhere is that more apparent.

+To me, 18F embodies [the hacker ethic](http://ben.balter.com/2013/02/16/what-is-a-hacker/), with geeks being the top of the organizational food chain (whether developer, designer, UX-expert, whatever), with managers adopting a [servant leadership](https://en.wikipedia.org/wiki/Servant_leadership) approach to supporting their efforts.
+They've clearly embodies [the UK Digital Service's "delivery is the strategy"](http://mikebracken.com/blog/the-strategy-is-delivery-again/) ethos.
+18F was built by geeks, for geeks, and that fact shows in how they work and what they *choose* to work on.

-I suspect in the long run, USDS hopes to create a much wide-reaching digital service corps, with USDS being the bureaucratic umbrella, providing managerial air cover for non-career technologists at each of the household name agencies.[^look-out]  forgo traditional slow-moving hierarchy in favor of technological modernization, but in the short run, you and I don't really have much way of knowing what they're doing.
+USDS may be influenced by non-geek technologists, but that also provides them with a unique opportunity not afforded to 18F.
+I suspect in the long run, USDS hopes to create a much wide-reaching digital service corps, with USDS being the bureaucratic umbrella, providing managerial air cover for non-career technologists at each of the household name agencies.[^look-out]

+###

+Is 18F better?
+USDS?
+You're comparing Apples to PCs.
+They exist to serve different masters.
+In the end, though, we're all on the same team, and so it ultimately doesn't matter.

 [^disclosure]: Full disclosure, I was [a member of the inaugural round of fellows](http://ben.balter.com/2013/09/30/ten-things-you-learn-as-a-presidential-innovation-fellow/), but since them, work in the private sector.
 These are my own observations, reading public-facing representations, and being intimately familiar with government IT reform efforts.
 Your experience may vary.